knownasnaffy/inner-ink/CONTRIBUTING.md

         pnpm dev
         ```
     - This will
-        - build the frontend files in `/dist` folder
+        - build the frontend files and serve them on localhost
         - download and build cargo dependencies
         - run Inner Ink locally using Tauri in development mode.